kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 <?php get_footer(); ?>
 ```

+## IMPORTANT!!!!
-## Don't forget to select the full-width-page template in the Dashboard
+* Don't forget to select the full-width-page template in the Dashboard

+### Steps to follow
 1. In the WP Dashboard Create a new page and name it `About`
 2. Throw some Latin Filler Text inside the body of the page
 3. Save it